sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 * `minimum` : Return the minimum value
 * `nunique` : Return the number of unique values
 * `prod` : Return the product of values
+* `select` : Select values of specific columns in each row.
+The specific columns can be passed using `by = scols`, where `scols` can be a vector of columns names or a column name of the passed data set.
 * `std` : Compute the standard deviation of values
 * `sum` : Return the sum of values
 * `var` : Compute the variance of values